fusion809/fusion809.github.io-old2/_posts/2016-01-25-archlinux.md

 popd
 yaourt -S broadcom-wl --noconfirm
 ```
 to install Yaourt and broadcom-wl.
+Then exited the archiso session and entered Manjaro Linux on my internal drive.
+Then I